Course Code: PSYC526 Course ID: 4044 Credit Hours: 3 Level: Graduate

 Scholarly material must be used for completion of paper (non-forum) assignments.
 Unless instructed to do so for specific assignments, students may not use commercial websites as the basis for completion of course work.
 Encyclopedia websites, such as Wikipedia or Encarta, dictionaries, About.com and other article summary sites, blogs or opinion slanted news media outlets may not be used for any writing assignment.

-This course includes weekly forums requiring participation in interactive dialogs about courserelevant topics.
+This course includes forums requiring participation in interactive dialogs about courserelevant topics.
 Forums are graded discussion with both general posting and topic specific requirements.

 ANNOTATED BIBLIOGRAPHY: Due Week 3

 Includes a cover page, a thesis statement, and an APA formatted listing of 8-12 articles to be used in the Case Study Analysis.
 Each article entry should have include a brief summary of the article and some critical analysis about its findings (to be written in your own words—copying or paraphrasing the article abstract is not permitted).
 Each article must be evidence-based - meaning each is a report of findings arising from experimental research conducted by the article author[s] and not opinion articles or publications summarizing multiple research studies - peer-reviewed, and retrieved from the APUS online library.
 You must attach your bibliography document as well as PDFs of the articles you are reviewing in the assignment tab.